simudt/SDCPT/README.md

-# Distance Computations for PyTorch Functions (DCPF)
+# Spatial Distance Computations for PyTorch (SDCPT)

-DCPF is a tiny package that provides spatial functions for computing and validating PyTorch compatible distance matrices computations.
+SDCPT is a tiny package that provides functions for computing and validating PyTorch-compatible spatial distance matrices computations.

 ### Supported Distance Computations

-The current version (0.0.1) of DCPF supports the following distance computations:
+The current version (0.0.1) of SDCPT supports the following distance computations:

 - Jensen-Shannon Divergence Distance
 - Directed Hausdorff Distance